If you look outside, you can see the electrical overhead system which is used for the transmission and distribution of electricity.

 Here, the insulator is used for connecting many other electrical components.

-Here, I am describing one of the most important overhead system’s components called Electrical Insulator.
+Here, I am describing one of the most important overhead system’s components called the Electrical Insulator.

 What is Electrical Insulator?

-The electrical insulator is a device which provides the required insulation between the line conductor and earth.
-Due to this insulation, leakage current can’t flow from line conductor to earth.
+The electrical insulator is a device that provides the required insulation between the line conductor and earth.
+Due to this insulation, leakage current can’t flow from the line conductor to earth.

 The basic definition of the insulator:

 Insulator is a material or a device which restrics the flow of free electrons (or charge).

 Moreover, the insulating material plays an important role in the making of various electrical and electronic circuits and overhead power systems.